Chapter 12 - Evaluation of the Patient with Weakness

 Upper motor neuron.
 Upper motor neuron weakness presents in a rather characteristic pattern.
 First of all, it tends to affect broad areas of the body.
 This is because axons are quite tightly packed when they are in the brain stem and spinal cord.
 Typically, weakness is accompanied by an increase in deep tendon reflexes such as the biceps, triceps, patellar or ankle jerks.
 There is usually a decrease in superficial reflexes such as the abdominal, cremasteric reflex or the normal plantar response.
 There may well be the appearance of pathological responses, such as the Babinski response.
 Finally, upper motor neuron lesions are characterized by relatively minimal atrophy, and do not lead to the fasciculations.
-It is noteworthy that some atrophy may take place of disuse nature, since the affected body part is unlikely to be exercised regularly.
+It is noteworthy that some atrophy may take place due to disuse, since the affected body part is unlikely to be exercised regularly.
 There may be increased tone of a spastic nature associated with heightened muscles stretch reflexes.
 This increased tone tends to appear in a "clasp knife" pattern.
 One caveat in the evaluation of upper motor neuron problems is that very large and acute injuries may produce a period of generally diminished tone and responses that has been termed "spinal cord shock" since this is usually seen with acute traumatic spinal cord injuries.

 Lower motor neuron.
 Lower motor neuron weakness may result from damage to the anterior horn or its axon anywhere along its course from the CNS to the muscle that is weak.
 Lower motor neuron disease tends to result in decreased muscle tone, decreased reflexes in the affected area, atrophy and, possibly, fasciculations.
 Fasciculations are most prominent when the anterior horn cell is affected.
 They result from the random and spontaneous depolarization of a motor neuron or motor axon and results in a visible twitch of the skin over the muscle.
 Of course, there are benign fasciculations that most people have had at one time or another due to local irritation of motor nerve fibers in an overused muscle (these are temporary).
 Some individuals have more persistent benign fasciculations (usually in the calves).
 However, in the case of benign fasciculations the twitches are not associated with any other sign of lower motor neuron damage.
 Electromyography can be used to confirm this, if necessary.